vectara/vectara-docs/www/docs/migration-guide-api-v2.md

 ## Authentication changes

 * API v1 requires the Customer ID header `customer_id` for all endpoints
-* API v2 **only** requires the Customer ID header for password authentication endpoints
+* API v2 **only** requires the Customer ID header for password authentication endpoints.

 **Action item:** Remove the `customer_id` header from your API requests, unless using password authentication.